datacamp-content-public/courses-intro-to-python-beta/chapter3.md

 Output of the test gives rich information about the test:

-- It specifies the alternative hypothesis (this is a default option, we can adjust this in next chapter)
+- It specifies the alternative hypothesis (by default it is set to conduct a two-sided test, so the alternative hypothesis is that the share is not equal to the proportion specified in the null hypotheses.
+However, we will see how to adjust this in next chapter)
 - It specifies the confidence level and interval
-- It also gives us the proportion that we observed in our sample data
-- Most importantly it gives us the p-value of the test.
+- However, by default, it only returns the most important piece of information - the p-value of the test

 This value can be understood as the probability that we are making a mistake if we reject our null hypothesis in favor of the alternative one.
-In this case this probability is 38% which is very high (anything above 10% is high), which would prompt us to conclude that we do not have enough statistical evidence to claim that the share of cars with am=0 was not 50% in the population!
+In this case this probability is 38% which is very high (anything above 10% is high), which would prompt us to conclude that we do not have enough statistical evidence to claim that the share of cars with am=0 was not 50% in the population.

 `@instructions`
 - Use `value_counts()` function to display th frequency distribution of the desired varible